nikolarogina/iota-web-wallet/README.md

 **What about the DB admin, he can decrpyt DB using server-side key and brut-force SEEDs?**

 Thats why when you login, you can change your PIN to a standard password ("advanced PIN") - 8-32 characters = **min.
-94^8 combinations**
+94^8 combinations**.

 Then, not even the DB admin with a supercomputer can brute-force your SEED.

 **NOTE: THAT ALSO MEANS THAT IF YOU FORGET YOUR PIN YOU CANNOT ACCESS YOU ACCOUNT!**